Dermot McEvoy was born in Dublin in 1950. For 25 years he was an editor/writer for Publishers Weekly magazine.

 He lives in Jersey City, NJ.

-New book, "Cork’s Revolutionary Dead," speculates as to why Collins was visiting Cork on the day he was killed.
+The book "Cork’s Revolutionary Dead" speculates why Michael Collins was visiting Cork on the day he was killed.